Embodied-AI-Safety/LLM-based-Embodied-AI-Safety/README.md

 ![](assets/head.png)

 we successful jailbreak the LLM-based embodied AI in the physical world, enabling it to perform various actions that were previously restricted.
-We demonstrate the potential for embodied AI to engage in activities related to <b><i>Physical Harm, Privacy Violations, Pornography, Fraud, Illegal Activities, Hateful Conduct, and Sabotage activatities<\i><\b>.
+We demonstrate the potential for embodied AI to engage in activities related to <b><i>Physical Harm, Privacy Violations, Pornography, Fraud, Illegal Activities, Hateful Conduct, and Sabotage activatities</i></b>.

 LLM-based embodied AI faces the following three risk challenges: